62726164/world-time/README.md

 ## Preventing SUID Files

-Sys admins should carefully read every shell script that they did not write themselves.
+Sys admins should carefully read every shell script that they did not write themselves before running it.

 ## Finding SUID Files